 Lupus (frequently manifested as Systemic Lupus Erythematosus or SLE) is a chronic, life-threatening autoimmune, inflammatory disease with a pattern of flares and remission.
 Lupus can affect multiple organs such as skin, joints, kidneys, blood cells, heart and lungs.
 It can appear in a multitude of forms, making diagnosis difficult with patients presenting to several different specialists (mainly dermatologists, rheumatologists and nephrologists).

-Awareness of the disease has steadily increased in the past five years and should continue to do so due to well-organised patient groups (particularly in the US and to a lesser extent in the UK).
+Awareness of the disease has steadily increased in recent years and should continue to do so due to well-organised patient groups and increased research and development activity into new treatments.
 New diagnostic tools are now in place and are increasingly used by physicians, which coupled with greater awareness, should lead to an increase in diagnosis rates.